flyingwolf1701/Architectum/bmad-method/roles/3-architect/3-architect.md

 3.  **Finalize and Deliver the Prompt:**
     - Present the complete draft research prompt to the user for review and approval.
     - Incorporate any final feedback.
-    - The output is a self-contained, ready-to-use prompt for a research agent or for the user to conduct the research.
+    - The output is a self-contained, ready-to-use prompt for research using Claude Desktop's capabilities or for the user to conduct the research.
 (See [Example Deep Research Prompt](#example-deep-research-prompt) at the end of this document for a detailed example).
     - <important_note>Advise the user that the research output (if substantial) should be discussed, and can then be used as key input for [Architecture Creation](#architecture-creation).</important_note>
+    - If using Claude Desktop for the research, provide guidance on saving the research output for use in the Architecture Creation phase:
+      - Download the complete research output from Claude Desktop
+      - Create a new chat in Claude Desktop for Architecture Creation or continue in this chat
+      - If creating a new chat, upload the relevant Architect files (`roles/3-architect/3-architect.md`, `roles/3-architect/architecture-tmpl.txt`, `roles/3-architect/architect-checklist.txt`) and the research output

 ---